 Step 1.
 Find an exchange

-The best place to buy Shiba Inu is on an exchange.
-The specific features of each exchange vary across platforms, but as a general rule they offer the widest range of coins, best prices, and are particularly good places to find new cryptocurrencies.
+The best place to buy Shiba Inu is a reliable cryptocurrency exchange.
+The specific features of each exchange vary across platforms, but as a general rule, they offer the widest range of coins, best prices, and are particularly good places to find new cryptocurrencies.
 A couple of the top exchanges around are:

 - Binance: Binance is the most popular exchange in the world and offers the widest range of crypto coins.
 It’s ideal for beginners and advanced users alike, thanks to a combination of advanced features and a ‘lite’ version to help you get started.
 Sign up with Binance >